41y08h/fquery/README.md

 ## 🧑‍💻 Usage

-You'll need to install [flutter_hooks](https://pub.dev/packages/flutter_hooks) before you can start using this library.
+You'll need to install [flutter_hooks](https://pub.dev/packages/flutter_hooks) before using this library.
 You'll need to wrap your entire app inside a `QueryClientProvider` and you are good to go.

 ```dart